cjus/node-neo4j-presentation/presentation/readme.md

 #### Trump and Putin

-We can uncover the social ties between Trump and Putin using the following query.
+We can investigate potential social ties between Trump and Putin using the following query.

 ```
 MATCH (vp:Person {name:"VLADIMIR PUTIN"}),(dt:Person {name:"DONALD J. TRUMP"})